prashansapkota/Ride2Vote/README.md

 We’re incredibly proud of what we’ve built and excited about the potential for Ride2Vote to help increase voter turnout and ensure access to the polls for everyone.

 ## What We Learned 📚
-Throughout the development of Ride2Vote, we learned that creating an app that serves both logistical needs and fosters trust between users requires a thoughtful and secure approach.
+Throughout the development of Ride2Vote, we learned that creating an web app that serves both logistical needs and fosters trust between users requires a thoughtful and secure approach.
 From user verification to ride matching and accessibility features, each challenge provided valuable lessons on how to create a comprehensive platform that truly meets the needs of voters and volunteer drivers.

 ## What’s Next for Ride2Vote 🚀
 Moving forward, we plan to implement a backend system that will handle user authentication, ride requests, and communication between drivers and riders.
 Additionally, we’ll work on enhancing the verification system with more robust ID checks and enable a real-time chat feature for better interaction between users.
 We’ll also be looking to integrate a mapping system to better facilitate ride matching and tracking.